aiman-al-masoud/cinciarellang1/README.md

 This is the very first time I try implementing a parser for a "real McCoy" programming language, with a technique known as <a href="https://en.wikipedia.org/wiki/Recursive_descent_parser">Recursive Descent</a>; where the goal is to write a bunch of <a href="https://en.wikipedia.org/wiki/Mutual_recursion">mutually recursive</a> functions that repeatedly call each other in a loop (eg: `A` calls `B`, `B` calls `C`, and `C` calls back `A`, etc...).
 The loop eventually terminates, because function `C` eventually decides to return a base value instead of calling `A`.

-The final output of a call to topmost function `A` will be some abstract representatio of the expression's hierarchy, typically an <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree">AST (Abstract Syntax Tree)</a>.
+The final output of a call to topmost function `A` will be some abstract representation of the parsed expression's hierarchy, typically an <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree">AST (Abstract Syntax Tree)</a>.

 ### Eg: AST

-The AST resulting from the expression `c = 1 + 1`:
+The AST resulting from the expression `c = 1 + 1` is:

 <img src="docs/res/ast-example.png" width="400" />